 Due to the small town character of the City, projects with higher densities have the potential to draw concern among residents.
-During the establishment of the two new multi-family zoning districts and the Religious Housing Overlay, the public will have the opportunity to view the recommended changes, as well as comment at public hearings.
+During the establishment of the two new multi-family zoning districts and the Religious Housing Overlay, the public will have the opportunity to review the recommended development standards and comment at public hearings.
+Visual examples of development typologies will be provided to help garner support for increased densities that fit within the neighborhood context.

-As new development is added, it is important for the City to ensure that accessibility and access is sufficient, particularly in the areas identified as low and moderate income areas on Figure B-11).
+As new development is added, it is important for the City to ensure that accessibility and access is sufficient, particularly in areas identified as low and moderate income (Figure B-11).